ashleighbridges/credit_card_fraud/README.md

-# credit_card_fraud
+# Credit Card Fraud Trends and Predictions

-Communication Protocols:
+## Communication Protocols:
 - We will meet during class time on Tuesdays/Thursdays, once weekly on either Sunday or Monday evening, and as needed at other times
 - Slack will be our main point of communication outside of meetings

-Project Information:
+## Project Information:
 - Selected topic
   - Credit Card Fraud Trends and Predictions
 - Reason they selected the topic